MediaLabUniovi/Sensor-Cooper/README.md

 ## Project based on: https://github.com/rwanrooy/TTGO-PAXCOUNTER-LoRa32-V2.1-TTN.

-In honour of Martin Cooper and Arlene Harris and their vision of IoP, The Internet of People, in MediaLab_ LPWAN we wanted to develop an IoT device that could improve the quality of the Polytechnic School of Engineering of Gijón.
+In honour of Martin Cooper and Arlene Harris and their vision of IoP, The Internet of People, in MediaLab_ LPWAN, we wanted to develop an IoT device that could improve the quality of the Polytechnic School of Engineering of Gijón.
 As a result, the idea of the Cooper Sensor came in as a LoRa device that could be left without any need of mantainance measuring the water level of San Miguel's creek.

 ![alt text](https://github.com/medialablpwan/lorawaterlevelmonitoring/blob/main/pics/4_Martin%20Cooper%20y%20Arlene%20Harris.jpg)

-With these sensors, the aim is to monitor the possibility of the main building flood during the heavy rains season.
+With these sensors, the aim is to monitor the possibility of a flood in the main building during the heavy rains season.
 Specifically, in 2018, a major flood took place turning useless many expensive equipment from the lower floors that were used by the students during the laboratory practices of many subjetcs:

 ![alt text](https://github.com/medialablpwan/lorawaterlevelmonitoring/blob/main/pics/escuela-politecnica-ingenieria%20(4).jpg)
 ![alt text](https://github.com/medialablpwan/lorawaterlevelmonitoring/blob/main/pics/escuela-politecnica-ingenieria%20(12).jpg)